dglaude/AGTD_CircuitPython/README.md

 # How to create GTD image and more

 To save time in documenting how to create image in the GTD format, please have a look at this excelent port to the Xiao Seeeduino: https://raycardillo.github.io/automatic-gbg-texture-creator/ (see also https://github.com/raycardillo/automatic-gbg-texture-creator).

-Since I have a Xiao and it is supported by CircuitPython (https://circuitpython.org/board/seeeduino_xiao/), I might make a version for it too. :-)

 # Credit and Copyright